ErikKarlkvist/FootballTown/Report4.md

 # Reflections
 During this sprint we continued to work in the same fashion as in the earlier sprints, we also had some idea of our velocity given the completed tasks in the former sprint.
-However, as this is our final sprint we did not do any planning poker but instead took on finishing all of the tasks as we felt that this was manageable.
+However, as this is our final sprint we did not do any planning poker but instead took on finishing all the tasks as we felt that this was manageable.
 All the promised functionalities of the application seem to be implemented, but good be polished a bit more.
 Some minor styling may be done after the final sprint to make the application look as good as possible.

 ## Pair Programming
-Similar to the previous sprint, pair programming was not largely utilised this sprint as each member have an understanding about how the framework works.
+Like the previous sprint, pair programming was not largely utilised this sprint as each member have an understanding about how the framework works.
 However, we did spend time working together such that potential errors could be quickly solved which yields somewhat of a similar approach to the pair programming methodology.
 The main reason pair programming was not used was a lack of time, where we wanted to deliver as much as possible each sprint.

 ## Scrum Board
-The scrum board was utilised in this sprint as well, similar to the previous one.
+The scrum board was utilised in this sprint as well, similarly to the previous one.
 It gave an understanding of what was in progress and how much was left to do.
 However, sometimes the scrum board was forgotten and there were occasions were team members worked on the same thing without knowing about it.
 While the scrum board is good within itself, it requires that each team members actively uses it.
 Most team members have been good at this, but there have been moments of bad communication within the group.

 ## Scrum Meetings
-The scrum meetings consisted of cathing up on what everyone was doing and also working together as described in the *pair programming* section.
+The scrum meetings consisted of catching up on what everyone was doing and working together as described in the *pair programming* section.
 The meetings seem very beneficial for the success of the project as members assisted each other with their problems or even gave each other new ideas for making the code better.

 ## Product Owner/Customer
 The customer satisfaction after the previous sprint was positive, the customer vented their opinions and wishes for this sprint and we as a development team tried to reach a consensus on what could be delivered within the final timeframe.

 ## Code Ownership and Refactoring
-As predicted, there were almost no problems with Github and version control.
+As predicted, there were almost no problems with GitHub and version control.
 All members seem to be adopted to GitHub and how it works.
 We did some refactoring, mainly moving the navigators from inside views to their own classes, which made the structure of the files better.

-Overall the file structure is rather lackluster, but due to time limitations it has not been a priority.
+Overall the file structure is rather lacklustre, but due to time limitations it has not been a priority.
 If this was an actual application that were to be released, then we would probably spend more time cleaning up and be more consistent with the architecture and naming.
-For example, at the moment some files are named using camelcase, and some using underscores.
-Also the internal definition of what a component is versus a view has not been clear to all group members, leading to some unnecessary confusing when looking for specific parts in the code.
+For example, some files are named using camelCase, and some using underscores.
+The internal definition of what a component is versus a view has not been clear to all group members, leading to some unnecessary confusing when looking for specific parts in the code.
+Finally, indentation is also heavily inconsistent, in some places two spaces were used, others 4 and also alignment is often incorrect.
+The spacing issue is most likely due to the team using different text editors.

 ## Testing
-Testing using travis has worked well this sprint and we've written test for the database classes, where we tested Login User and CRUD for Events, News, Teams and Games.
-We added some rendering tests for the main tab views.
-However we found it hard to test more than this since we don't do any heavy computations, we just downloads data from the database and display it.
-Since we are using firebase, most of the backend code is given by the library, and is not tested by us.
-We also couldn't test anything with actual HTTP calls, since firebase doesn't allow that.
-We therefor had to mock all functions that we use in firebase, which took a lot of effort and time.
-All in all, we've learned how to setup a testing environment for react native, as well as creating mockups, while developing this app, but not much in terms of actual testing and how to do test driven development.
+Testing using Travis has worked well this sprint and we've written test for the database classes, where we tested Login User and CRUD for Events, News, Teams and Games.
+We added some rendering tests for the main tab views, however found it hard to test more than this since we don't do any heavy computations, we just downloads data from the database and display it.

+As we are using Firebase, most of the backend code is given by the library, and is not tested by us.
+We also couldn't test anything with actual HTTP calls, since firebase doesn't allow it.
+We therefor had to mock all functions that we use in Firebase, which took a lot of effort and time.
+All in all, we've learned how to setup a testing environment for react native, as well as creating mock-ups, while developing this app, but not much in terms of actual testing and how to do test driven development.

 ## Continuous Integration
-After each team has worked separately on specific feature based on the catalog on the scrum board, continuous integration has been done by the team seating together.
-More than  the previous two sprints
+After each team has worked separately on specific feature based on the catalogue on the scrum board, continuous integration has been done by the team seating together.
+More than the previous two sprints.

-In this sprints continuous integration has been carried out heavily. since  testing was more utilized in this sprint and  the product is in its final stage continuous integration were more useful.
+In this sprint continuous integration has been used throughout.
+As testing was utilized more in this sprint and the product is in its final stage continuous integration were more useful.

-This gave an approximation whether the changes made the tests fail or pass. working alone, each team  produces hundreds  or thousands of line of code.
-This work may have some integration bugs when it is integrated with his/her team members work.
-But seating together during integration has helped us avoiding such flaws as their earlier stages.
+This gave an approximation whether the changes made the tests fail or pass.
+Working alone, each team member produces many line of code which may have some integration bugs when it is integrated with his/her team members work.
+Sitting together during integration has helped us minimise the impact of these bugs as they are picked upon immediately and the offending coders should be able to diagnose the cause more easily.

 ## Communication Channels
 Slack was largely utilised as the main platform for communication.
+This was consistent with communication in previous sprints and we have no new observations regarding its usefulness.